About Us / General Information

 How do I donate to the library?

 Thank you for your interest in donating to the Library!
-All inquiries regarding donations of books and other non-monetary materials should be directed to the Technical Services Librarian at (951) 368-0368 or email@example.com.
-All inquiries regarding monetary donations should be directed to the Director at (951) 368-0360 or firstname.lastname@example.org
+All inquiries regarding donations of books and other non-monetary materials should be directed to the Acquisitions & Metadata Librarian at (951) 368-0362 or firstname.lastname@example.org.
+All inquiries regarding monetary donations should be directed to the Director at (951) 368-0360 or email@example.com

-Yes, the Library has free wireless access at all branches.
-The Main Library and Indio Branch have password-protected wireless access.
+Yes, the Library has public computer and WiFi access at all branches.
+The Main Library and Indio Branch have password-protected public computer and WiFi access.
 Passwords can be requested at the information desk.
+Visit our Computers, WiFi, and Copiers webpage for more info.

 - Do you have copy machines?